Internship and Research Participant Programs

 SULI Program Description

-The U.S. Department of Energy's (DOE) Science Undergraduate Laboratory Internship (SULI) program encourages undergraduates from two- and four-year colleges to pursue STEM careers by providing research internships at one of 16 DOE National Laboratories.
+The U.S. Department of Energy’s (DOE) Science Undergraduate Laboratory Internship (SULI) program encourages undergraduates from two- and four-year colleges to pursue STEM careers by providing research internships.

 Applications are solicited annually for three separate internship terms.
-Internships are 10 weeks during the summer term (May through August) or 16 weeks during the fall (August through December) and spring (January through May) terms.
+Internships last 10 weeks during the summer term (May through August) and 16 weeks during the fall (August through December) and spring (January through May) terms.

-The Community College Internship (CCI) program seeks to encourage community college students to enter technical careers relevant to the U.S. Department of Energy (DOE) mission by providing 10-week internships at one of 15 DOE laboratories.
+The Community College Internship program seeks to encourage community college students to enter technical careers relevant to the U.S. Department of Energy (DOE) mission by providing 10-week internships.

-Under the guidance of laboratory staff scientists or engineers, SRNL CCI interns work on chemical/radiological technology and instrumentation projects in SRNL research laboratory facilities supporting DOE's ongoing research and development programs.
+Under the guidance of laboratory staff scientists or engineers, SRNL CCI interns work in SRNL research laboratory facilities supporting DOE’s ongoing research and development programs.

-The CCI program is sponsored and managed by the DOE Office of Science's Office of Workforce Development for Teachers and Scientists (WDTS) in collaboration with the DOE National Laboratories.
+The CCI program is sponsored and managed by the DOE Office of Science’s Office of Workforce Development for Teachers and Scientists (WDTS) in collaboration with DOE national laboratories.
 Applications for the CCI program are solicited annually for the 10-week summer term.
 CCI internships may also be offered during the fall and spring terms.
 The fall and spring terms also offer a 16-week flexible schedule option.
 To apply to CCI Internships visit: https://science.osti.gov/wdts/cci

 Graduate Student Research (SCGSR)

-The U.S. Department of Energy (DOE) Office of Science Graduate Student Research (SCGSR) program prepares doctoral students for career success in areas supporting the Office of Science's mission: to deliver scientific discoveries and tools that transform our understanding of nature, and to advance the country's energy, economic, and national security, and Savannah River National Laboratory's missions of Environmental Management, National and Homeland Security, and Energy Security.
+The U.S. Department of Energy (DOE) Office of Science Graduate Student Research (SCGSR) program prepares doctoral students for career success in areas supporting the Office of Science’s mission: to deliver scientific discoveries and tools that transform our understanding of nature, and to advance the country’s energy, economic and national security missions, as well as the SRNL missions of Environmental Management, National and Homeland Security, and Energy Security.

 The SCGSR program is sponsored by the Office of Workforce Development for Teachers and Scientists and selected candidates can spend three to 12 consecutive months performing research towards their theses at a DOE laboratory or facility in collaboration with a DOE researcher.
 For detailed SCGSR program information visit: https://science.osti.gov/wdts/scgsr